our process

 1

-• Coastline: Stretching over 250 miles, adorned with 80 bustling landing centers.
+• Coastline: Spanning over 250 miles, with 80 bustling landing centers.

 • Fishermen: A dedicated community of 4,500 small-scale fishermen.

-• Harvest: Year-round harvest of Sri Lankan blue swimming crab.
+• Harvest: Year-round harvest of the renowned Sri Lankan blue swimming crab.

-• Procurement Process: Meticulously curated to ensure freshness and quality.
+• Procurement Process: Every crab is meticulously curated for unmatched freshness and quality.

 Ocean Union Lampung Bay Seafood Fishery

-• Regencies Involved: Tulang Bawang, Central Lampung, and East Lampung.
+• Regencies Involved: Tulang Bawang, Central Lampung, East Lampung.

 Ocean Union Laut Biru Seafood Tuna Fishery

-• Capture Techniques: Jig-like lures, spearfishing, and hand-gathering.
+• Capture Techniques: A mix of artisanal methods like jig lures, spearfishing, and hand-gathering.

 Ocean Union Kendari Bay Seafood Fishery